-When a marriage or civil partnership breaks down, any assets – financial or otherwise – have to be divided between the two parties.
-Many factors are taken into account when deciding who receives which assets, and numerous options are available to divide these assets successfully.
+When a marriage or Civil Partnership breaks down, any assets, financial or otherwise, have to be divided between the two parties.
+Many factors are taken into account when deciding who receives which assets, and there are numerous options available to divide these assets successfully.

 Slater and Gordon has largest team of Family Lawyers in the country with offices across England & Wales.